gymprecice/gymprecice/README.md

 ## Contributions

-gymprecice is currently developed and maintained by:
+Gym-preCICE is currently developed and maintained by:

 - Mosayeb Shams (@mosayebshams) - Lead developer
 - Ahmed H. Elsheikh(@ahmed-h-elsheikh) - Co developer and Supervisor

+This work was supported by the Engineering and Physical Sciences Research Council grant number EP/V048899/1.

 ## Citation
 If you use Gym-preCICE, please consider citing its technical paper: